Principles Underpinning High Impact Practices (HIPs) for Family Planning

 - Service Delivery: Changes in the organization of services which directly affect access, availability, and quality of family planning services.

 - Social and Behavior Change: Interventions which directly affect knowledge, attitudes, behavior, and social norms that influence contraceptive use.
+Read the SBC Overview document.

 In addition, technologies or practices that are not typically standalone interventions, but rather implemented in conjunction with HIPs to further intensify the impact of the HIPs, are referred to as HIP Enhancements.